KEATIN6/ultimate-golf-guide/README.md

 # Ultimate Golf Guide

-## Python GUI for tracking golf scores in Monmouth County, NJ
+## Python GUI for tracking golf scores and all thing golf

 Adding the ability to save scores (11/11/23).